-Judging by its ingredients alone, My Perfect Pet Dog Food looks like an above average product.
+Based on its ingredients alone, My Perfect Pet Dog Food looks like an above-average product.

 Above-average protein.
 Below-average fat.
-And near-average carbs when compared to a typical wet dog food.
+And above-average carbs when compared to a typical wet dog food.

-Free of any plant-based protein boosters, this looks like the profile of a wet dog food containing a notable amount of meat.
+Free of any plant-based protein boosters, this looks like the profile of a wet dog food containing a liberal amount of meat.

 Although we rarely comment on any features besides those detailed on the label, we feel compelled to mention that all ingredients used to make these products are USDA/FDA certified restaurant grade and fully cooked to FDA standards.

-My Perfect Pet is a meat-based cooked-frozen product using a notable amount of beef, lamb or poultry as its main sources of animal protein, thus earning the brand 5 stars.
+My Perfect Pet includes both grain-inclusive and grain-free moist dog foods that incorporate a generous amount of named meats as their dominant source of animal protein, thus earning the brand 5 stars.

 A Final Word